 Sandler O'Neill reviewed the financial terms of the proposed transaction.
 Shares of FNB common stock issued and outstanding immediately prior to the merger will be converted into a combination of shares of Company common stock and cash in aggregate amount equal to \$64,000,000, subject to certain potential adjustments as described herein.
-The exchange ratio at which shares of FNB common stock will be exchanged for shares of Company common stock will equal \$160 divided by the Company's 10-day average closing price as of the fifth business day prior to the closing date.
-Assuming that the 10-day average closing price of Company common stock on the fifth business day prior to the closing of the merger is \$35.09 (which was the average closing price of Company common stock for the ten trading days ending on January 24, 2013, the last trading day before the announcement of the merger), then the exchange ratio will be 4.56.
+The exchange ratio at which shares of FNB common stock will be exchanged for shares of Company common stock will equal \$160.00 divided by the Company's 10-day average closing price as of the fifth business day prior to the closing date.
+Assuming that the 10-day average closing price of Company common stock on the fifth business day prior to the closing of the merger is \$41.29 (which was the closing price of Company common stock on April 24, 2013, the last practicable trading day before the date of this proxy statement/prospectus), then the exchange ratio will be 3.875.